iquipsys-positron/iqp-docs-rest/users/Sessions.md

 # <a name="session">GET /sessions/current</a>

-Returns json array with data about current sessions.
+Returns json array with data about current session.

 ### Request URL